rdbliss/rdbliss.github.io/_posts/2021-05-06-the-nsa-polygraph-interrogation-is-hypocritical-and-abusive.md

 that anyone tells you at any point in the security clearance process?

 The polygraph interrogation is a *charade* designed around trickery and intimidation.
+It seems that the only people that would pass are those *too stupid* to recognize that they are being toyed with, or those skilled enough to play the game convincingly.
+I suspect that it keeps smart, talented folk *out* more than good, honest folk *in*.

 It is *unconscionable* to routinely place anyone in such a catch-22.
 Therefore I have adopted a policy that I encourage everyone to follow, no matter your opinion on the intelligence community: **Refuse polygraph interrogations.**